To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 We suggest bookmarking the home page—it’s a resource you’ll want to keep referring back to.

-Indiana state law requires all new students to submit immunization data.
 Before your first day of classes, you must complete and submit the Online Immunization Compliance form, where you will be asked to provide dates and documentation of immunizations for the following diseases:

 Measles/mumps/rubella (MMR)—two doses required

-Tdap—administered on or after age seven
+Meningitis—Meningococcal ACWY administered on or after the age of 16

 Let us know if you need special accommodations to help you perform at your best.
 Register with the Office of Disability Services for Students (DSS) as soon as you’ve been accepted at IU Bloomington.